AWS Case Study: Trendsmap.com

 Why Amazon Web Services

 Stateless Systems developed Trendsmap.com entirely upon Amazon Web Service (AWS), with Amazon Elastic Compute Cloud (Amazon EC2) as its primary service.
-Amazon EC2 functions as Trendsmap.com’s processing and Web serving platforms.
-The Stateless Systems developers built the core of the Website’s foundation in Ruby and additional components with MySQL, Memcached, Nginx, and Sphinx.
-To handle the large amount of data processed by Trendsmap.com, the developers created a custom parallel data processing pipeline to control workloads among its Amazon EC2 instances.
-The application incorporates four database servers and more than 20 Amazon EC2 instances in total for processing.
+Amazon EC2 functions as Trendsmap.com’s processing and web serving platforms.
+The Stateless Systems developers built the core of the website’s foundation in Ruby and additional components with MySQL, Memcached, Nginx, and Sphinx.

-When asked why Stateless Systems decided to build Trendsmap.com on AWS, Barratt answers, “The flexibility of AWS, in particular with respect to the flexibility offered from different Amazon EC2 instances, and the ease with which we could deploy new ones, or change existing instances.
-Because we deal with large volumes of data, the flexibility that Amazon EBS volumes provide has been particularly useful and is one of the single biggest factors that steered us toward AWS.”
+The benefits of Amazon EC2 and Amazon EBS convinced Stateless Systems to use AWS.
+“Between the flexibility of AWS, and the ease with which we could deploy new ones, or change existing instances was what sold us on AWS," Barratt says.
+"Because we deal with large volumes of data, the flexibility that Amazon EBS volumes provide has been particularly useful and is one of the single biggest factors that steered us toward AWS.”

 In 2009, Trendsmap.com began operations by storing and processing approximately 4 million tweets per day.
 Today, the site stores and processes more than 40 million tweets per day.
 Stateless Systems credits the scalability of AWS with helping it to achieve Trendsmap.com’s impressive expansion.
 Barratt says, “AWS has given us the ability to easily scale out our compute and storage requirements as both the functionality and the data volume has grown over the last two years.”